 The long-range AIS broadcast message – Message 27 – data field is shown in Annex 8 Table 84.

-This message should be transmitted by shipborne mobile AIS classes A and B-SOTDMA (“SO”) only.
+This message should be transmitted by shipborne mobile AIS classes A and B-SOTDMA only.

-3.3 Transmission method for the long-range automatic identification system broadcast message
+2.3 Transmission method for the long-range automatic identification system broadcast message

 The long-range AIS broadcast message should be transmitted using the multi-channel slot selection access (MSSA) (see paragraph 3.3.2, Annex 4) at the current power setting.
-The long- range AIS broadcast message may be controlled using [the AIS] shore station qualifier if the unit is capable of identifying the base station coverage area.
+The long- range AIS broadcast message may be controlled using [a ] shore station qualifier if the unit is capable of identifying the base station coverage area.
 Channels 75 and 76 in RR Appendix 18 should be used to perform the long-range AIS broadcast as a transmit-only function.

-3.3.1 Transmission interval
+2.3.1 Transmission interval